-Sweden: 2
+Sweden: 2, 0, 0

-Turkey: 9
+Turkey: 8, 0, 0

-Only satellite filings at the “Coordination Request” stage, which are associated with cost recovery fees, were considered in this survey.

-[Sweden expressed concerns on this list:
+Norway: 2, 0, 0

-Only satellite networks in a the limited range of the geostationary orbit (approximately 10°W to 50°E) will cover a major part of Europe, which are not the case for all networks in the list.
+Only satellite networks in a limited range of the geostationary orbit (i.e. 15°W to 55°E) are considered, since they will have the possibility to cover a major part of Europe Satellite filings concerning coordination request, notification and Resolution 49 information were considered in this survey.

 Omni-directional receiving antennas will make future coordination very difficult, inter alia taking into account AFRIBSS at 21°E (USA).
-Hence, a list of coordination requests does not give the full picture and has a limited value.
+Hence, a list of coordination requests only does not give the full picture and has a limited value.

 Only three filings from all CEPT countries combined have proceeded to the notification stage.

-For no network at all, which is associated with a filing submitted by CEPT country, Resolution 49 information has been provided.]
+For no network at all, which is associated with a filing submitted by any CEPT country, Resolution 49 information has been provided.

 None of the T-DAB and S-DAB usages have actually grown in the band as it has been shown by the Radio Spectrum Policy Group survey and Report on the future of digital audio broadcasting.